ARM-software/arm-trusted-firmware/docs/trusted-board-boot.rst

 normal world bootloader.
 It does this by establishing a Chain of Trust using Public-Key-Cryptography Standards (PKCS).

-This document describes the design of Trusted Firmware-A (TF-A) TBB, which is an implementation of the Trusted Board Boot Requirements (TBBR) specification, Arm DEN0006C-1.
+This document describes the design of Trusted Firmware-A (TF-A) TBB, which is an implementation of the `Trusted Board Boot Requirements (TBBR)`_ specification, Arm DEN0006D.
 It should be used in conjunction with the `Firmware Update`_ design document, which implements a specific aspect of the TBBR.

 Chain of Trust